-Figure 7.
-Value proposition template in the MAF+.
+Figure 9.
+Excerpt of the Value Proposition Canvas template in the MAF+.

-Lastly, the template inloudes a text entry field where the innovator can formulate a clear and concise value proposition statement based on the elements considered above.
+Lastly, the template inlcudes a text entry field where the innovator can formulate a clear and concise value proposition statement based on the elements considered above.
 As the PESTEL analysis exercise, the Value Proposition Canvas has an annotating function for supporting partners and observers to provide feedback on the innovator's responses.
 By clicking the "SAVE CHANGES AND GO TO NEXT EXERCISE" button, the innovator goes on to Exercise 3 - Market Segmentation.